 A 103-year-old building where Hull’s paupers received medical treatment is being demolished, brick by brick.

-The Haughton Building is being knocked down to make way for the new £500,000 helipad bringing critically ill patients to Hull and East Yorkshire Hospitals NHS Trust.
+The Haughton Building is being knocked down to make way for the new £500,000 helipad bringing critically ill patients to Hull University Teaching Hospitals NHS Trust.

 Workmen are demolishing part of the building by hand, removing each brick individually, because of its proximity to the railway line, one of the main arteries to the A63 on Argyle Street and Hull Royal Infirmary’s tower block.